Paramount Skydance: Merger restructuring

-On November 10, 2025, Los Angeles Times reported that Paramount laid off 1,600 employees in South America in exchange of a reduction of 15% of its workforce and cost savings which are worth $3 billion.
+On November 10, 2025, the Los Angeles Times reported that Paramount laid off 1,600 employees in South America in exchange of a reduction of 15% of its workforce and cost savings which are worth $3 billion.
 The next day, 600 employees chose the severance package and left their jobs instead of returning to the office.
-On November 14, Paramount announced its decision to sell Chilevisión to Vytal Group LTD. Also that day, U. S. House of Representatives Jamie Raskin and Frank Pallone, the top two Democrats on the House Energy & Commerce Committee, said Paramount had not fully cooperated with their investigation in the settlement agreement between Skydance, Paramount Global, and President Trump.
+On November 14, Paramount announced its decision to sell Chilevisión to Vytal Group.
+Also that day, U. S. House of Representatives Jamie Raskin and Frank Pallone, the top two Democrats on the House Energy & Commerce Committee, said Paramount had not fully cooperated with their investigation in the settlement agreement between Skydance, Paramount Global, and President Trump.
 In August, they had requested documents from Paramount, communications with the Trump administration, the Federal Communications Commission (FCC), and internal communications concerning the merger between Skydance and Paramount.

+On December 4, 2025, Paramount unveiled its TV Media leadership team.
+Under these changes, Laurel Weil would lead programming across the division.
+Jeannie Scalzo would lead MTV with Sitarah Pendelson handling all of the channel's programming.
+Jurles Borkent would now lead Nickelodeon Kids & Family after being president of the channel's international unit while Ari Pearce would lead Comedy Central.
+On December 31 of the same year, Paramount shut down the various MTV music channels outside of the United States (MTV 80s, MTV 90s, MTV 00s, Club MTV, MTV Live, MTV Hits, MTV Base, and MTV Music), marking the end of their broadcasting of music in those regions after 38 years (dating from the launch of MTV Europe) alongside a number of other channels which included channels in France and Brazil, the latter marking its exit from the Brazilian pay-television market.
+This closure represented the definitive end of the MTV brand on Brazilian television, following its 1990 launch as a broadcast network in one of the first markets outside the United States, after MTV Europe, and its relaunch by Viacom on cable television in 2013.

+In September 2026, Netflix and Paramount Skydance announced that their agreement would conclude after the releases of Ray Gunn and the untitled Jack and the Beanstalk project, with the latter assuming theatrical-first distribution for future projects.
+This includes Cosmic Motors, a new film directed by John Lasseter and co-directed by Louie del Carmen.